AI knows a lot about things without you telling it. What it doesn't know is how you work. This is how you teach it.

 Known bug.
 Existing template match.
 Human not required.

 Every completed task leaves an immutable record: what tools were used, which patterns applied, what the outcome was.
-You don't configure this — it just happens.
+You don't configure this, it just happens.

 What would your current process look like if every decision left a trace?

 The 100th build is fundamentally faster than the 1st — not because the model improved, but because the network accumulated institutional knowledge from the 99 before it.
+It's the same orchestrator-worker pattern behind Anthropic's multi-agent research system, where a lead agent delegating to parallel subagents outperformed a single agent by 90%.

 Disclaimer: This case study shares ideas based on personal experience.
 It is not professional advice and does not guarantee results.
 Do your own research, test in your own environment.
 Downloadable files are starter templates, not production-ready configurations.